devraza/fxtea/README.md

 Available as a TUI, GUI, and CLI.

 ## License
-See [LICENSE](./LICENSE) for the BSD 3-clause license that governs this project.
+See [LICENSE](./LICENSE) for the Mozilla Public License 2.0 that governs this project.